-Pursuant to the terms of the 2021 Loan Agreement, we have borrowed \$15.0 million and may become eligible to borrow up to an additional \$5.0 million, at SVB's sole option.
+Pursuant to the terms of the 2021 Loan Agreement, we have borrowed \$15.0 million and may become eligible to borrow up to an additional \$5.0 million, upon achievement of certain revenue thresholds.
 If we are not in compliance with the financial covenants of the 2021 Loan Agreement, it is unlikely that SVB will offer to extend the additional \$5.0 million of debt financing.
 The 2021 Loan Agreement contains various restrictive covenants and other restrictions, including, among other things:

-- a minimum revenue covenant; - on our ability to transfer all or part of our business or property, except for inventory in the ordinary course of business, surplus or obsolete equipment, permitted liens, transfers of cash permitted by the agreement or transfers involving less than \$250,000 in any fiscal year; - on our ability to change our business or move our offices; - on our ability to liquidate or dissolve or merge or consolidate with another entity, or acquire another entity; - on our ability to incur debt or encumber our assets; and - on our ability to pay dividends or make investments, other than permitted investments.
+- a minimum revenue covenant when our cash balance is below a certain threshold; - on our ability to transfer all or part of our business or property, except for inventory in the ordinary course of business, surplus or obsolete equipment, permitted liens, transfers of cash permitted by the agreement or transfers involving less than \$250,000 in any fiscal year; - on our ability to change our business or move our offices; - on our ability to liquidate or dissolve or merge or consolidate with another entity, or acquire another entity; - on our ability to incur debt or encumber our assets; and - on our ability to pay dividends or make investments, other than permitted investments.